dschnare/purejs/README.md

 Then open `test/index.html` in a web browser.
 This web page uses QUnit to run several unit tests.

 **WARNING:** Do not run `npm install` with the `--dev` option on.
 This will result in an infinite dependency cycle.
 The cycle exists somewhere in the hierarchy, in some third-party module and I haven't been able to track it down to tell the author(s).
-Only run `npm install` with no arguments in the `utiljs` module directory.
+Only run `npm install` with no arguments in the `purejs` module directory.

 # API